Edgar Jadwin: Early life

-Jadwin was born in Honesdale, Pennsylvania on August 7, 1865 as the son of Cornelius Comegys Jadwin, and graduated first in the United States Military Academy class of 1890.
+Jadwin was born in Honesdale, Pennsylvania on August 7, 1865, as the son of Cornelius Comegys Jadwin, and graduated first in the United States Military Academy class of 1890.
 He was commissioned in the U.S. Army Corps of Engineers.
 His classmates included Colden Ruggles, Fred W. Sladen, Frank M. Caldwell, Clint C. Hearn, Daniel W. Ketcham, Herbert Deakyne, Francis Marshall, Harry H. Bandholtz, Henry D. Todd Jr., William C. Davis, George G. Gatley, William S. McNair and William J. Snow.
-All of these men would, like Jadwin himseld, attain the rank of general officer.
+All of these men would, like Jadwin himself, attain the rank of general officer.

 His son, Olympic equestrian Cornelius Comegys Jadwin II, was born in 1896.

 Military career

 After commissioning, Jadwin served with various engineer units between 1891 and 1895.
 He then fought during the Spanish–American War.

-After serving as district engineer at the expanding ports of Los Angeles and Galveston, he was selected by General Goethals as an assistant in the construction of the Panama Canal, on which he worked from 1907 to 1911.
+After serving as district engineer at the expanding ports of Los Angeles and Galveston, he was selected by Brigadier General George W. Goethals as an assistant in the construction of the Panama Canal, on which he worked from 1907 to 1911.
 Jadwin served in 1911–1916 in the Office of the Chief of Engineers focusing on bridge and road matters.
 He was promoted to lieutenant colonel on October 12, 1913.

 He was promoted to colonel in the National Army on July 6, 1917, exactly three months after the American entry into World War I. He received a brevet to brigadier general on December 17, 1917.
-Upon the country's entry into World War I, he recruited the 15th Engineers, a railway construction regiment, and led it to France.
+Upon the country's entry into World War I, he recruited the 15th Engineers, a railway construction regiment, and led it to France to join the American Expeditionary Forces (AEF).
 He directed American construction and forestry work there for a year and received the Army Distinguished Service Medal, the citation for which reads:

 At the conclusion of the war, President Woodrow Wilson appointed Jadwin to investigate conditions in Poland in 1919.
-This assignment was followed by an observer assignment in the Ukraine.
+This assignment was followed by an observer assignment in Ukraine.
 From 1922 to 1924, Jadwin headed the Corps' Charleston District and Southeast Division.
 He then served two years as Assistant Chief of Engineers.
 As Chief of Engineers he sponsored the plan for Mississippi River flood control that was adopted by the United States Congress in May 1928.
 Jadwin retired as a lieutenant general on August 7, 1929.